 TIP 3: If you’ve been eating low-fat for decades, your body may have temporarily lost some of its ability to produce the correct digestive enzymes in the correct amounts for higher fat.
-Ask your doctor, naturopath and/or nutritionist for suggestions.
+Ask your doctor, naturopath, or nutritionist for suggestions.

-TIP 4: If you eat under 100 grams of carbohydrates a day and eat no grains or flour – and you workout daily – then you will likely need to supplement with electrolytes to avoid dehydration, neck soreness or muscle-cramping.
+TIP 4: If you eat under 100 grams of carbohydrates a day and eat no grains or flour – and workout daily – then you will likely need to supplement with electrolytes to avoid dehydration, neck soreness, or muscle cramping.

-Rainoshek puts the daily intention to eat better into a broader cultural context: that each of us in on the hero’s journey, and that wherever we happen to be on the diet-spectrum is fine, as long as we understand that we’re on a journey and that we keep moving toward improved health and vibrancy.
+Rainoshek puts the daily intention to eat better into a broader cultural context: that each of us is on the hero’s journey and that wherever we happen to be on the diet spectrum is fine as long as we understand that we’re on a journey and that we keep moving toward improved health and vibrancy.

-The truth is, no one really eats exactly like our most primitive ancestors, who in all likelihood subsisted on insects and grasses.
+The truth is, no one really eats precisely like our most primitive ancestors, who, in all likelihood, subsisted on insects and grasses.

-The reality we are faced with today is that many modern foods are irritants to the human body.
+The reality we face today is that many modern foods are irritants to the human body.